-Irritable bowel syndrome (IBS) is defined as “a common disorder that affects the large intestine.”
+CBD for IBS (Irritable bowel syndrome) may be an important option in your treatment.
+IBS is defined as “a common disorder that affects the large intestine.”
 This is a chronic condition that affects between 25 to 45 million people in the United States alone.
 Those that suffer from IBS typically experience the symptoms of bloating, gas, and diarrhea, constipation, or both.
 Depending on the main bowel problem that you suffer from you experience one of three types of IBS conditions.
 The three types of IBS include IBS-C (constipation), IBS-D (diarrhea) and IBS-M (mixed type).
 The symptoms can range completely from mil to severe depending from person to person.

-The exact cause of IBS is unknown.
+The exact cause of irritable bowel syndrome is unknown.
 However, some speculated factors include inflammation of the intestines or an increased number of immune-system cells in the intestines.
 Any changes or abnormalities in the nervous and digestive system, or any type of bacterial or viral infection could be factors of IBS.
-Just like the knowledge that is needed to be understood on the causes of IBS, the same can be said for treatment.
+Just like the knowledge that is needed to be understood on the causes, the same can be said for treatment.
 IBS is a chronic condition, it is long-term and something that needs to continuously be treated.

 Using CBD for IBS